Impacted Wisdom Tooth: Symptoms, Treatment and Recovery

 Food to eat and foods to avoid

 Staying hydrated and eating well is important for recovery, though you might not have a very good appetite directly after surgery.
 Ask your doctor for specific instructions on what you can eat the first few days of recovery.
-Think of food that will be easy to eat without much chewing, and food that won’t disrupt your blood clot or stitches.

 Start with very soft food at first, such as: